AudreyFrancisco/SingleLadderQualification/EOStransfer/README.md

 >             Select the choice :7
 >     >>-> You select OBImpedance test

-  The last information is the path of Source Data Directory, this represents the base path node of the local files repository.
+  The next information is the path of Source Data Directory, this represents the base path node of the local files repository.
 All files and subfolders contained here will be syncronized on the EOS remote repositroy.
 >